waikereru/waikereru.github.io/index.md

 From high hill ridges to the west, three streams tumble down steep valleys and across a plain, entering the Waimata River to the east.
 A rare surviving strip of lowland bush (Longbush Reserve) runs beside the Waimata River.
 The bush is alive with the sound of birds, including tui, bellbirds, fantails, kingfishers, whiteheads and many kereru or native pigeons.

 Waikereru Ecosanctuary is a fine example of ecological restoration in the Tai Rawhiti district, whose biodiversity is at extreme risk from land clearance, erosion and introduced plants and animals.
-Here is a chant for Waikereru, composed by Merimeri Penfold:
+Here's a chant for Waikereru, composed by Merimeri Penfold:

 {% include figure image_path="/assets/images/home/chant.png" %}